 Your budget will only work if you check it frequently.
 Otherwise, it will become a jumble of numbers that you and your sweetheart sweep under the rug.

-5 Tips For Saving Money As A Couple
+Bonus – 5 Tips For Saving Money With Your Partner

 I do think combining accounts will help you cut down on transfer fees and banking costs, but at the end of the day, do what works for you.